haveyoudebuggedit/trojansourcedetector/README.md

 ## Running tests

-In order to run tests, you will need to run the following two commands:
+In order to run tests, you will need to run the following command:

 ```
-go generate
 go test -v ./...
 ```